 As more fully described in the Parsons Mine SWSP, MM's 12 shares in the Whitney Ditch were quantified and changed for a variety of uses including augmentation/replacement in case no. 2008CW65, which relied on a ditch-wide analysis of the 320 total shares in the Whitney Ditch.
 The total average annual consumptive use for MM's 12 Whitney Ditch shares was determined to equal 164.25 acre-feet per year and 337.88 acre-feet of total deliveries.
-A total of 260.55 acre-feet of Whitney Ditch water was projected to be diverted for use under the June 1, 2022-May 31, 2023 Parsons Mine SWSP, resulting in a total of 115.75 acre-feet of consumptive use credit from direct delivery and recharge.
-Of this amount, 75.30 acre-feet are expected to be required for replacement of depletions under the Parsons Mine SWSP, leaving an estimated 40.45 acre-feet available for use in other plans.
-Operations for the 2023-2024 plan year are anticipated to be similar.
 The return flow obligations associated with the use of the Whitney Ditch shares will be calculated and replaced under the Parsons Mine SWSP.
 The excess credit attributable to the Whitney Ditch shares available for use in this SWSP, after accounting for return flow obligations, will be shown in the Parsons Mine SWSP accounting and will match the amount claimed in the accounting for this SWSP.
 Prior to the use of this source for replacement purposes under this SWSP, MM will obtain an agreement with the Greeley Irrigation Company ("GIC") allowing MM to bypass the excess Whitney Ditch credits past the Greeley No. 3 ditch headgate in the event the Greeley No. 3 Ditch is drying up the Cache la Poudre River using the GIC's bypass structure.
 A transit loss (currently 0.5% per mile) will be assessed for a distance of 7.5 miles between the point of delivery of the Whitney Ditch water and the location of the Greeley 35th Avenue Pit.
 The GIC requires an additional 15% transit loss to be assessed to any water delivered through the GIC bypass structure.
-As shown in the attached Table 2, water from this source is not anticipated to be needed for replacement purposes during this plan period.
+As shown in the attached Table 2, water from this source is not anticipated to be needed for replacement purposes during either of the plan periods.